Easter is a religious spring holiday that Christians celebrate to remember Jesus’s resurrection day.

 Where Are Baby’s Easter Eggs by Karen Katz

-Help find Baby’s Easter eggs by lifting the flaps.
+Babies and toddlers will love helping find Baby’s Easter eggs by lifting the flaps.
 Can you find the eggs?
-Katz always does a great job with her interactive, colorful board books!
+A favorite interactive, colorful Easter board book!

 The Easter Bunny’s Assistant by Jan Thomas

-This is a silly story about how to help the Easter Bunny dye eggs — and survive Skunk’s stinky smells.
+This is a silly Easter picture book story about how to help the Easter Bunny dye eggs — and survive Skunk’s stinky smells.
+If your readers like hilarious and silly books, they’ll love this Easter story!

 The Easter Egg by Jan Brett